Introduction to Cyber Crime in India

 c.
 Cyber Vandalism: Vandalism refers to action involving deliberate destruction or damage of public or private property.
 Cyber vandalism means destroying or damaging the data when a network service is unavailable.

-3. Cybercrime against government
+3. Cybercrime against the government

 b.
-Cyber Terrorism: Cyber Terrorism is politically motivated use of computers and information technology to cause severe disruption or widespread fear amongst people.
+Cyber Terrorism: Cyber Terrorism is the politically motivated use of computers and information technology to cause severe disruption or widespread fear amongst people.

 4. Cybercrime against society at large

-a.
-Online Gambling: The term gambling means involving in activities that allow chance for money.
-Online gambling is one of the most lucrative businesses that is growing today in the list of cybercrimes in India.
-It is also known as Internet gambling or iGambling.
-The cybercrime incident such as online lottery scam (particularly those of Nigeria lottery scam), online jobs i.e. work from remote location etc.
+The term gambling means involved in activities that allow a chance for money.
+Online gambling is one of the most lucrative businesses growing today in India’s list of cybercrimes.
+It is also Internet gambling or Gambling.
+Cybercrime incidents include online lottery scams (particularly those of Nigeria lottery scams), online jobs, i.e., working from remote locations, etc.

 -

-Cyber crimes under the IT Act
+1. Cyber crimes under the IT Act

 – Section 65: Tampering with computer source documents